EVDOG4LIFE/RetailerSystemPrompts/README.md

 # RetailerSystemPrompts

-A collection of system prompts from various retailers.
+A collection of system prompts from various sources.

 Why?

 Because it's fun.